Patient Safety Information for Closing a Practice

 How should the notice be communicated?

 Draft a letter to each patient that contains all of the necessary details.
 The same letter can be used for everyone listed above.
-(Contact your patient safety/risk manager for a sample letter.)
-It is recommended, if possible, that letters be sent by first class mail and that a copy of the letter with the return receipt be kept.
-If a patient is considered high risk, consider sending the letter certified with return receipt requested.
+(Contact your patient safety risk manager for a sample letter.)
+It is recommended that letters be sent with return receipt requested and that a copy of the letter and return receipt be kept.
+If a patient is considered high risk, send the letter certified with return receipt requested.
 Post a notice in a local newspaper to inform inactive patients or those who have moved away.
 Include directions for obtaining acute, critical, or emergency care if a new physician has not been selected by the time the practice closes.

 Is there a time limit for sending the closure notice?